William O. Douglas: Personal life

 Douglas's first wife was Mildred Riddle, a teacher at North Yakima High School six years his senior, whom he married on August 16, 1923.
 They had two children, Mildred and William Jr. William Douglas Jr. became an actor, playing Gerald Zinser in PT 109.

 On October 2, 1949, Douglas had thirteen of his ribs broken after he got thrown by a horse and he tumbled down a rocky hillside.
 As a result of his injuries, Douglas did not return to the Court until March 1950 and did not take part in many of that term's cases.
 Four months after his return to the court, Douglas had to be hospitalized again when he was kicked by a horse.

 Douglas divorced Riddle in July 1953.
 Douglas's former friend Thomas Gardiner Corcoran represented Riddle in the divorce, securing alimony with an "escalator clause" that gave Douglas a financial motivation to publish more books.
 Douglas was not informed about Riddle's 1969 death until several months had passed because his children had stopped talking to him.

 While still married to Riddle, Douglas began openly pursuing Mercedes Hester Davidson in 1951.
 Other justices at the time kept mistresses as secretaries or kept them away from the Court building according to Douglas's messenger Harry Datcher, but Douglas "did what he did in the open.
 He didn't give a damn what people thought of him."
 Douglas married Davidson on December 14, 1954.

-In 1961, Douglas pursued Joan "Joanie" Martin, an Allegheny College student writing her thesis about him.
-In the summer of 1963, he divorced Davidson; on August 5, 1963, at the age of 64, Douglas married 23-year-old Joan C. Martin.
+In 1961, Douglas pursued Joan C. "Joanie" Martin, an Allegheny College student writing her thesis about him.
+In the summer of 1963, he divorced Davidson; on August 5, 1963, at the age of 64, Douglas married Martin, who was then 23.
 Douglas and Martin divorced in 1966.

 On July 15, 1966, Douglas married Cathleen Heffernan, then a 22-year-old student at Marylhurst College.
 They met when he was vacationing at Mount St. Helens Lodge, a mountain wilderness lodge in Washington state at Spirit Lake, where she was working for the summer as a waitress.
 Though their age difference was a subject of national controversy at the time of their marriage, they remained together until his death in 1980.

 For much of his life, Douglas was dogged by various rumors and allegations about his private life, originating from political rivals and other detractors of his liberal legal opinions on the Court—often a matter of controversy.
 In one such instance in 1966, Republican Representative Bob Dole of Kansas attributed his court decisions to his "bad judgment from a matrimonial standpoint".
 Several other Republican members of Congress introduced resolutions in the House of Representatives, though none ever passed, that called for investigation of Douglas's moral character.

 Daniel Pierce Thompson was Douglas's great-granduncle.